 - Chalkboards/signage for other miscellaneous things like lawn games, restrooms, etc

-- A grazing table for antipasto platters or other food being served
+- A grazing table for antipasto platters or other food service

 - Plates, cutlery and napkins for food